A Developmentally Informed Workshop for Parents

 WHAT THIS WORKSHOP IS

-Parenting Through the Stages is a psychoeducational workshop grounded in Erik Erikson’s stages of emotional development.
+Parenting Through the Stages is an educational workshop grounded in Erik Erikson’s stages of emotional development.

 You’ll learn:

-• What your child is developmentally working on
+• What developmental stage your child is working through.

-• Why certain behaviors are normal — even when challenging
+• Why certain behaviors are normal, even when they are challenging.

-• How your own experiences shape your reactions
+• How your own experiences working through developmental stages shape your reactions and responses.

-Practical ways to respond without escalating power struggles
+• Practical ways to respond without escalating power struggles, emotional outbursts, and/or other behaviors.

 This is not therapy and not about diagnosing problems.
 It’s about understanding development so you can parent with more clarity, confidence, and intention.